devondragon/translatemessages/README.md

 ### Customization

 - **Target Languages**: You can modify the list of default target languages by editing the `DEFAULT_LANGUAGES` array within the script.
 This allows you to customize which languages the file will be translated into by default.

+- **Worker URL**: You can also replace the `WORKER_URL` in the script with the URL of your Translate Messages Cloudflare Worker.

 ### Example Output